Challenging claims of "elliptic flow" by comparing azimuth quadrupole and jet-related angular correlations from Au-Au collisions at $\sqrt{s_{NN}} = $ 62 and 200 GeV: Discussion

-Differential study of single-particle $p_t$ spectra for identified hadrons reveals that spectrum structure conventionally interpreted with a ``blast-wave'' model in terms of radial flow~\cite{blast} is actually consistent with parton fragmentation to jets for all \auau centralities~\cite{hardspec,fragevo,nohydro}.
-The nonjet quadrupole has a substantial amplitude within the ``transparency'' centrality interval of \auau collisions, with nonzero values down to \nn collisions~\cite{davidhq,anomalous}.
-The measured \nn quadrupole systematics extrapolated to LHC energies explain the same-side ``ridge'' in 7 TeV \pp collisions as a quadrupole manifestation~\cite{ppcms,lannypp}.
-Thus, the nonjet quadrupole amplitude becomes large in collision systems where particle densities are still small, again contradicting a hydro scenario.
+Differential study of single-particle $p_t$ spectra for identified hadrons reveals that spectrum structure conventionally interpreted (with a ``blast-wave'' spectrum model) as representing radial flow~\cite{blast} is actually consistent with parton fragmentation to jets for all \auau\ centralities~\cite{hardspec,fragevo,nohydro}.
+Mean-$p_t$ systematics from several collision systems at the LHC are consistent with dijet production as the dominant, if not exclusive, source of $\langle p_t \rangle$ variation with \pp\ multiplicity or \aa\ centrality~\cite{alicempt,tommpt}.
+The nonjet quadrupole increases to a large amplitude within the ``transparent'' centrality interval of \auau\ collisions, with nonzero values down to \nn\ collisions~\cite{davidhq,anomalous}.
+The measured \nn\ quadrupole systematics extrapolated to LHC energies explain the same-side ``ridge'' in 7 TeV \pp\ collisions as a quadrupole manifestation~\cite{ppcms,lannypp}.
+Thus, the nonjet quadrupole amplitude takes on large values in collision systems where particle densities are still small, again contradicting a hydro scenario.
 If the nonjet quadrupole does not represent ``elliptic flow'' what is the alternative mechanism?
-Growing evidence suggest that the NJ quadrupole is a QCD phenomenon arising from low-$x$ glue-glue interactions leading to long-wavelength (multipole) radiation~\cite{gluequad}.
+Recent studies suggest that the NJ quadrupole is a QCD phenomenon arising from small-$x$ glue-glue interactions leading to long-wavelength (multipole) QCD radiation~\cite{gluequad}.
 For example, a QCD calculation of interfering radiation from decays of two BFKL ladders predicts a long-range quadrupole structure in p-p and A-A collisions~\cite{levin}.